The Little King

-The Little King is a 1930-1975 American gag-a-day comic strip created by Otto Soglow, telling its stories in a style using images and very few words, as in pantomime.
+The Little King is an American gag-a-day comic strip created by Otto Soglow, which ran from 1930 to 1975.
+Its stories are told in a style using images and very few words, as in pantomime.

 Publication history

 Soglow's character first appeared on June 7, 1930, in The New Yorker and soon showed signs of becoming a successful strip.
 The Little King began publications in comic book issues from 1933, was licensed for a 1933–34 series of animated cartoons by Van Beuren Studios and featured in advertising campaigns for Standard Oil and Royal Pudding (1955).

 It became evident early on that William Randolph Hearst was determined to add The Little King to his King Features Syndicate newspaper strips, but he was hindered by Soglow's contractual obligations with The New Yorker.
 While seeing out the final period of the contract, Soglow produced a placeholder strip for King Features, The Ambassador, quite similar to The Little King in characters, style and story situations.
 One week after its final publication in The New Yorker, The Little King resumed as a King Features Sunday strip, on September 9, 1934.

 The strip continued a successful run with several more animated cartoon appearances and advertising campaigns, and Soglow was awarded the 1966 National Cartoonists Society Reuben Award for the strip.
 The Little King ran until Soglow's death in 1975.
 The final strip ran on July 20, 1975.